This county has an ambitious climate agenda. That's not easy in Florida.

 Alachua County and Gainesville are facing an uphill battle, and it starts with the way they discuss their plans with residents.
 In May, DeSantis signed a sweeping “don’t say climate change” bill that erased most references to global warming from state laws.
 The next month, climate change references were removed from textbooks after state officials pressured publishers and school boards to take related content out of grade school curriculums.

 Other state laws take direct aim at Gainesville.
 Florida, along with Texas, has recently become a leader in “preemption laws,” state-level bills that block local government laws from taking effect.
 A number of the city’s climate-minded policies have already been preempted by the state legislature.
-These include the reduction of single-use plastic, improving energy efficiency standards in homes, ending restrictive zoning, and increasing electric vehicle charging stations.
+These include the reduction of single-use plastic, improving energy-efficiency standards in homes, ending restrictive zoning, and increasing the number of EV charging stations.

 “You never know when the next shoe is going to drop,” said Bryan Eastman, a city commissioner.
 To Eastman, Gainesville’s climate work is swept up with other issues in a larger culture war.
 “Climate’s not the only one, but it’s a big one.”